 A concrete block is a building material that is used to build walls.
 It is a pre-cast concrete product that is used in the construction industry.
-Pre cast means that the blocks are made and hardened before they are brought into the construction site.
-Concrete blocks are standard sized regular blocks that are used to make walls.
-They are also known as “Concrete Masonry Unit (CMU).”
+Pre-cast means that the blocks are made and hardened before they are brought into the construction site.
+Concrete blocks are standard-sized regular blocks that are used to make walls.
+They are also known as “Concrete Masonry Units (CMU).”
 These blocks usually have one or more cavities and their sides may be smooth or may have a certain design.
 There are different types of concrete blocks available in the market.

-Concrete blocks are made in plants that specializes in the manufacture of such blocks.
+Concrete blocks are made in plants that specialize in the manufacture of such blocks.
 Some of these plants are automatic while others are manual.
-Manually operated concrete block making machines can be installed at the project site itself.
-With manual machines at site, the transportation charges for the concrete blocks.
+Manually operated concrete block-making machines can be installed at the project site itself.
+With manual machines at the site, the transportation charges for the concrete blocks are.
 Concrete blocks are manufactured in four steps:

-Concrete blocks are made up of fine and coarse aggregates, cement and water.
+Concrete blocks are made up of fine and coarse aggregates, cement, and water.
 The ingredients are firstly selected according to the requirement which will give the desired strength to the concrete blocks.
-The careful grading of aggregates will depend upon the strength, texture and economy of concrete blocks.
-Aggregates used in the making of concrete blocks includes crushed stones, gravel, furnace clinker, etc. which are selected depending on the weight, texture and composition of the unit desired.
+The careful grading of aggregates will depend upon the strength, texture, and economy of concrete blocks.
+Aggregates used in the making of concrete blocks include crushed stones, gravel, furnace clinker, etc. which are selected depending on the weight, texture, and composition of the unit desired.
 The cement that is used for making such blocks is ordinary Portland cement and the water Is normal potable water.

 After the mixture is made properly, the concrete mix is poured into the mold box up to the top level.
 Filling the box up to the top level is compulsory.
-Vibration of concrete is done inside the mold box until the concrete has finally settled in the box uniformly.
-The excess concrete is removed from the face of the mold box and levelled by using plywood.
-For general construction purposes, concrete mixture for concrete blocks contains higher percentage of sand and lower percentage of gravel and water.
-This produces a very dry, hard and stiff mixture that has no problem in holding its shape when it is removed from the mold block.
+The vibration of concrete is done inside the mold box until the concrete has finally settled in the box uniformly.
+The excess concrete is removed from the face of the mold box and leveled by using plywood.
+For general construction purposes, the concrete mixture for concrete blocks contains a higher percentage of sand and a lower percentage of gravel and water.
+This produces a very dry, hard, and stiff mixture that has no problem holding its shape when it is removed from the mold block.

-After the block is casted, it is watered for about one day.
-The curing process is done for minimum seven days and maximum twenty eight days.
-The longer the concrete blocks are cured, better will be the quality of the block.
+After the block is cast, it is watered for about one day.
+The curing process is done for a minimum of seven days and a maximum of twenty-eight days.
+The longer the concrete blocks are cured, the better will be the quality of the block.

 Different types of concrete blocks